contactrameezraja/contactrameezraja/README.md

 ### 👋 Hi there!
 Nice to meet you, I'm Rameez!

 👨‍💼
 Welcome to my Profile!
-I'm Rameez, a senior data scientist with a background in software engineering.
+I'm a senior data scientist with a background in software engineering.
 Currently, I work for a financial service institution, leveraging my expertise to drive data-driven decision-making.
 Previously, I worked with a European leasing organization, where I honed my skills as a software engineer.

 With a decade of experience, I'm deeply passionate about helping organizations break free from the "we've always done it this way" mentality.
 I firmly believe in the transformative power of data and artificial intelligence (AI) and how they can revolutionize industries.
 Moreover, I am particularly interested in the ethical considerations surrounding AI and its impact on society.